Rebecca l. Hubbard

 President, Owner, and Primary Consultant

 Dr. Hubbard, founder and president of Direct Steps, is a lifelong advocate for mental health, family wellness, and intercultural connection.
 With a blend of personal experience and professional expertise, she brings a compassionate and innovative approach to addressing the social, emotional, and developmental needs of communities.
-Her background spans counseling, teaching, research, and leadership in both public and nonprofit sectors, including serving as Tulsa’s first Chief Mental Health Officer.
+Her background spans counseling, teaching, research, and leadership in both public and nonprofit sectors.
 Direct Steps reflects her belief in empathy, authenticity, and building systems that truly support individuals and families.

 My Story